A Table Full Of Joy

 1 cup unsalted butter

 • Once tossed, smash each chunk of butter between your fingertips.
 Smash each flat, then move on to the next chunk.
-You don’t need to cutting the butter in or anything else because you want the butter to stay in large chunks.
+You don't need to cut the butter into anything else because you want the butter to stay in large chunks.

 ½ cup cold water